 Diplomatic relations since 1991

-Japan recognized the restored Republic of Lithuania on the 6th of September 1991 and re-established diplomatic relations on the 10th of October.
-The following mutual interest was quite strong, as evidenced by the regular and frequent visits of both Lithuanian and Japanese representatives, agreement signing, and ongoing events.
-The most outstanding of them is a visit of Emperor Akihito of Japan and Empress Michiko, which happened on the 26-27th of May 2007.
+Japan recognized the restored Republic of Lithuania on the 6th of September 1991, and both countries re-established diplomatic relations in the same year, on the 10th of October.
+There was plenty of evidence that the two sides have mutual interest to cooperate, as it was revealed by regular and frequent visits of both Lithuanian and Japanese representatives, signing of agreements, organizing of events, etc. The most outstanding moment of Japan-Lithuania relations was when Emperor Akihito and Empress Michiko visited Lithuania on 26-27th of May 2007.

 (G. Nausėda in Gifu Prefecture in 2019; Office of the President of the Republic of Lithuania)

-On the 5-7th of October 1991, Muneo Suzuki, the Deputy Minister of Foreign Affairs of Japan, visited Lithuania and was welcomed by Algirdas Saudargas, the Minister of Foreign Affairs (pictured left).
+On the 5-7th of October 1991, Muneo Suzuki, the Deputy Minister of Foreign Affairs of Japan, visited Lithuania and was welcomed by Algirdas Saudargas, the Minister of Foreign Affairs.
 On the 16-19th of the same month, Prime Minister Gediminas Vagnorius visited Japan and met with Prime Minister Toshiki Kaifu.

 On the 3-10th of March 1992, Vytautas Landsbergis, the Chairman of the Supreme Council, visited Japan, met with Emperor Akihito, Prime Minister Kiichi Miyazawa, and former Prime Minister Yasuhiro Nakasone.

-On the 17-22nd of 1993, Prime Minister Adolf Shleevichich visited Japan, met with Prime Minister Morihiro Hosokawa, visited Gifu Prefecture, honored the memory of Sugihara, and was welcomed by the former Prime Minister Noboru Takeshita.
+On the 17-22nd of September 1993, Prime Minister Adolfas Šleževičius visited Japan, met with Prime Minister Morihiro Hosokawa, visited Gifu Prefecture, honored the memory of Sugihara, and was welcomed by the former Prime Minister Noboru Takeshita.

 In October 1995, Justas Paleckis, the current adviser to the President and Ambassador, visited Japan's Ministry of Foreign Affairs.